CompuTec/computec-docs/docs/wms/administrator-guide/custom-configuration/custom-configuration-functions/stock-counting.md

 ---

-**After saving, auto return to:** – choose where to return after saving Item Details on a document; you can select the main menu for this operation or the Item list
+**After saving, auto return to:** – choose where to return after saving Item Details on a document; you can select the Document Details or the Item Details.

 **Display message after adding batches** – configure a message displayed on adding a Batch.
 The message can be based on an SQL query.

-**Hide In Warehouse Quantity Information** – hides quantities.
+**Hide In Warehouse Quantity Information** – hides information about the quantity in the warehouse, and therefore, the WMS user cannot see the system quantity.

-**Mark updated rows as counted during Stock Counting** – self-explanatory
+**Mark updated rows as counted during Stock Counting** – all rows added in the WMS are set as counted in the SAP.

 **Auto add SU content** – checking this checkbox allows you to add a whole Storage Unit (with its content).

-**Fill SU content during Saving to SAP** – checking this option, all the Items in the SU are saved only after clicking the Save to SAP button (not during specific lines).
+**Fill SU content during Saving to SAP** – by checking this option, all the Items in the SU are saved only after clicking the "Save to SAP" button (not during specific lines).
+This can speed up the counting process.

 ## Old Stock Counting